Indonesia West Sumatra Trip. Day 2: Bukittinggi

 Some of the drinks offer

 We made a brief stopped at Masjid Raya Rao Rao also known as Masjid Quba located in Tanah Rata district.
 Built in 1908, it's blended Minangkabau and Persian architecture, which suffered for several earthquakes.
 We then continue to visit Pagaruyung Inscription Complex, a dynasty who ruled that area between 13 to 14-century.
-Just across the street, we visited Rumah Gadang Bundo Kanduang, a queen who once ruled the kingdom.
+JJust across the street, we visited Rumah Gadang Bundo Kanduang, the residence of a queen who once ruled the kingdom.
 Too bad, we were not allowed to enter the site.

 This mosque is also known as Masjid Quba